 No. Per policy HR 212 – Call-In/Call-Back, Standby, an employee receives one and one half hours of straight-time pay for each eight (8) hours of standby.
 (Note: Employees of MU Health Care who are on standby will be paid a flat rate per hour of call).
 The one and one half hour of pay is not actual hours worked but instead is additional pay for being available in the event the department must call the employee in to work.
 It is not actual hours worked, therefore it does not count toward overtime.
 For example, if an employee works 40 hours Monday through Friday and in addition, is on standby eight hours each of those days, the employee will receive 47.5 hours of straight pay but no overtime.

-Per policy HR 212 – Call-In/Call Back, Standby, an employee who is called in/called back to work when he/she has not been scheduled will be given a minimum of 3 hours’ work or a minimum of 3 hours’ pay if he/she is given less than 3 hours of work.
+Per policy HR 212 – Call-In/Call Back, Standby, an employee who is called in/called back to work when they have not been scheduled will be given a minimum of 3 hours’ work or a minimum of 3 hours’ pay if they are given less than 3 hours of work.
 Any hours actually worked will count toward overtime.
 Hours paid to reach the 3 hour minimum which are not actually worked will not count toward overtime.